Top Back to top

 • an opportunity for interaction with members and delegates to receive input/feedback on projects

-A number of special sessions are organised by the EBMT and EBMT Committees, and are built into the main scientific programme each year.
+A number of special sessions are organised by the EBMT and EBMT Committees, and are built into the main scientific programme.

 General Assembly Meeting